Chart Color Schemes

 Surry Hills features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Surry Hills, as per the latest Census evaluation, 1.1% of dwellings were houses while 98.9% were other types such as semi-detached units, apartments, and 'other' dwellings.
-This contrasts with Sydney metropolitan area's figures of 2.3% houses and 97.7% other dwellings.
-The home ownership rate in Surry Hills was 14.1%, similar to Sydney metro's figure, with mortgaged dwellings at 18.9% and rented dwellings at 67.0%.
+The dwelling structure in Surry Hills, as per the latest Census, consisted of 1.1% houses and 98.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 2.3% houses and 97.7% other dwellings.
+Home ownership in Surry Hills was at 14.1%, similar to Sydney metro, with mortgaged dwellings at 18.9% and rented ones at 67.0%.
 The median monthly mortgage repayment in the area was $2,839, higher than Sydney metro's average of $2,705.
-The median weekly rent in Surry Hills was $550, matching Sydney metro's figure but significantly higher than the national average of $375.
-Nationally, Surry Hills' mortgage repayments were notably higher at $1,863.
+The median weekly rent figure for Surry Hills was $550, matching Sydney metro's figure but significantly higher than the national average of $375.
+Nationally, Surry Hills's mortgage repayments were notably higher at $1,863.

 Frequently Asked Questions - Housing